 How to Teach Your Kids Proper Table Manners

-My mother hosted elegant cocktail parties in the 1960s, punctuated by martinis, deviled quail eggs, and all the latest orange-on-pink raw silk fashions.
-Her attention to elegance extended to the family dinner table, where we were expected to display impeccable table manners and were briskly taken to task in the event of a momentary lapse.
+In the 1960s, my mother hosted elegant cocktail parties filled with martinis, deviled quail eggs, and orange-on-pink raw silk fashions.
+Her attention to detail extended to our family dinners, where impeccable table manners were non-negotiable.
+A single lapse—like slouching or misplaced elbows—would result in a sharp reminder.

 Here’s the thing about table manners – unless you’re a very young child, nobody notices you have them unless you fail to display them.
 So, I thought I’d share a few of my favorites that may be less mainstream but nonetheless worth knowing, at least in my view: